nataliiasolomchak21/zodiac-sign-app/README.md

    ![Error handling for option 2](README-images/error-handling-choice-two.png)

-   The user is required to enter valid zodiac sign that starts with a capital letter.
+   The user is required to enter valid zodiac signs that start with a capital letter.
 Entering any other values will result in an error.
 5. See predictions for your zodiac sign (Option 3)

    ![Error handling for option 3](README-images/error-handling-choice-three.png)